 Yes, I do.
 In fact, I still can't work from home.
 I need to get to a work desk away from home before I can start.

 Personally, I am one of those who likes to concentrate hard on tasks.
 Hence, no headphones, and no multitasking.
 At the start of the day and during checking my emails, I keep on creating a to-do list with a pen and paper.
 At the end of the day, I like to see all the things struck off that list.

 Remote work opens up a bigger pool of talent to hire and manage.

 That means you are off to the right start for scaling up.

 I believe that people looking to do remote work should not consider it as an alibi for lesser or less productive work.

-Sometimes I have sound individuals who take up remote work opportunities so that they can do other household chores at the same time.
+Sometimes I have found individuals who take up remote work opportunities so that they can do other household chores at the same time.
 That's not how they should treat it.

 Slack, emails, and shared docs are the primary tools.
 Nothing fancy.